 - Look In The Mirror

-More likely, the reason you feel like you’re in a lonely marriage has something to do with both you and your spouse to some degree.
+More likely, the reason you feel like you’re in a lonely marriage has something to do with both you and your spouse, to some degree.
 If you think your spouse is distanced and emotionally unavailable, check in with yourself first.
 You want to avoid putting any blame on your spouse, especially before you’ve performed a self-analysis.
 Again, you’re two separate people, and along with your separate desires and needs, you also have separate upbringings, triggers, and baggage that you’ve brought into the marriage.
 There may even be deep-rooted mental health issues that need to be addressed.
 Get away for the day and meditate on you.
 Has work been overwhelming?
 Have you put in a lot of overtime?
 Have you had difficulty sleeping?
-Are there triggers from your childhood that plays a part?
+Are there triggers from your childhood that play a part?
 Find that person within and be honest with your emotions.
 Once you’ve done this, it’s time to make your move.